pushlabsco/video-background-pro-docs/examples/playing-a-random-video.md

         return;
     }

     // Create an array of video files.
-You'll want to replace the values with your own URLs.
+You will want to replace the values with your own URLs.
     $videos = [
       [
           mp4 => '/video1.mp4',